I am interested in supporting you in reclaiming your inherent connection to your body and inner world through movement, meditation and play.

 In 2013 in rural Laos, I began teaching yoga to overworked bomb disposal NGO workers who would never normally wander into a yoga lesson.
 I particularly enjoyed making the practise approachable to individuals alienated by their perception of yoga (keywords of terror being ‘chakra’, ‘energy’ , ‘relax’ and ‘meditate’).
 I chose to become a teacher while watching the glimmers of quiet land with such initially wary students.

 I came back to London to train in dynamic vinyasa flow under the expert eye of Katy Appleton, and have taught yoga classes across London since 2014.
 I went on to train with Tiffany Cruikshank’s Yogamedicine in combining yoga with myofascial release techniques, (lying on blocks & tennis balls under instruction, aka self-led massage techniques.
 See this post for more details) and completed an assistantship programme under Katy Appleton, focussing on hands-on-adjustments.

-Outside the yoga world I hold a BA in Arabic & Anthropology from SOAS, a level 2 OISC (Office of the Immigration Services Commissioner) qualification in asylum and immigration law, and I am currently undertaking an MSC in migration and mobility.
+Outside yoga teaching I hold a BA in Arabic & Anthropology from SOAS, a level 2 OISC (Office of the Immigration Services Commissioner) qualification in asylum and immigration law.
+I’ve worked with refugee communities since 2013 in front line advocacy, community organisations, legal lobbying and national campaigning.
+I am one of the founders of Springboard Youth Academy, a holistic education programme (including yoga) that prepares recently arrived young people (often unaccompanied asylum seeking children) for the UK education system.
+Currently I am undertaking an MSC in Migration and Mobility in Bristol.